redhat-developer/app-services-cli/docs/commands/rhoas_connector_namespace_create.md

 ### Options

 ```
-      --eval            Create an evaluation namespace
+      --eval            Create an evaluation Connectors namespace
-      --name string     Name of the namespace
+      --name string     The name of the Connectors namespace
   -o, --output string   Specify the output format.
 Choose from: "json", "yaml", "yml"
 ```